swcarpentry/DEPRECATED-bc/novice/sql/01-select.md

 ### A Few Definitions

 A database is a method to store information for future retrieval.
 In this lesson, we use a common type of database called [relational database](../../gloss.html#relational-database) as an example.
-A relational database is a way to store and manipulate information that is arranged as [tables](../../gloss.html#table).
+A relational database stores and manipulates information that is arranged as [tables](../../gloss.html#table).
 Each table has columns (also known as [fields](../../gloss.html#field)) which describe the data, and rows (also known as [records](../../gloss.html#record)) which contain the data.

 When we are using a spreadsheet, we put formulas into cells to calculate new values based on old ones.